flysight/flysight-2-firmware/Docs/ble.md

 ## Implementation Notes & Best Practices

 *   **Error Handling:** Expect NAKs (`0xf0`) for commands sent when the FlySight is in an incompatible state (e.g., file transfer during Active mode or USB connection).
 Handle timeouts appropriately, especially for the GBN ARQ.
 *   **State Awareness:** Be mindful of the FlySight's operational mode (Idle, Active, USB), which can be obtained via the `DS_Mode` characteristic.
 File transfer is generally only reliable in Idle mode.
-Real-time data (`SD_GNSS_Measurement`) is only sent in Active mode.
+Real-time data (`SD_GNSS_Measurement`) is only sent in Active or Start mode.
 *   **MTU Negotiation:** Request a larger MTU (e.g., 247 bytes) after connection for efficient file transfer.
 Handle potential failures where the MTU remains small (e.g., 23 bytes with BLE 4.0/4.1 devices), potentially by fragmenting File Transfer data packets if necessary (though the current File Transfer implementation seems to assume MTU is large enough for its framing).
 *   **Pairing Flow:** Implement the connect-then-read-secure-characteristic flow to reliably trigger pairing, especially if developing a cross-platform application.
 *   **Connection Management:** Use the ping command (`0xfe` on `FT_Packet_In`) to keep connections alive during inactivity.
 Handle disconnects gracefully.
 Be aware of the Android system pairing behavior possibly leaving connections open.